seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **CLEOPATRA**
 My desolation does begin to make
-A better life. ’Tis paltry to be Caesar;
+A better life.
+'Tis paltry to be Caesar;
-Not being Fortune, he’s but Fortune’s knave,
+Not being Fortune, he's but Fortune's knave,
 A minister of her will: and it is great
 To do that thing that ends all other deeds;
 Which shackles accidents and bolts up change;
 Which sleeps, and never palates more the dug,
-The beggar’s nurse and Caesar’s.
+The beggar's nurse and Caesar's.

 *Enter, to the gates of the monument, PROCULEIUS, GALLUS and Soldiers*

 **PROCULEIUS**
 Caesar sends greeting to the Queen of Egypt;
 And bids thee study on what fair demands
-Thou mean’st to have him grant thee.
+Thou mean'st to have him grant thee.

 **CLEOPATRA**
-What’s thy name?
+What's thy name?

 **PROCULEIUS**
 My name is Proculeius.